 Roasted chickpeas are perfect in a salad and just like edamame will also add plant-based protein.
 Summer Yule gives us a roasted chickpeas recipe made using the air fryer.

 Protein plus crunch is what you get when you roast lentils.
+Lentils also provide fiber and are brimming with vitamins, and minerals.
 They are super easy to make and The Lean Green Bean has a good roasted lentils recipe.

 Different seeds will give you different flavors but you’ll get a good crunch from all of them.
+Sunflower seeds are a popular salad staple but don’t be afraid to think outside of the box.
+Try pumpkin seeds, chia seeds, flaxseeds, and sesame seeds as a crunchy salad topping for a boost of fiber and a wide range of vitamins and minerals.
 Here are some seed ideas with a fiber count.

 Tortilla chips can make for a great taco salad.
 Pop some tortillas into your air fryer (like this chip recipe from Carrots and Cookies) to make your own fresh chips.